luci/luci-go/lucicfg/README.md

 2. In the `lucicfg` directory (where this README.md file is) run `./fmt-lint.sh` to auto-format and lint new code.
 Fix all linter warnings.
-3. In the same directory run `go generate ./...` to regenerate starlark/assets.gen.go, examples/.../generated and [doc/README.md].
+3. In the same directory run `go generate ./...` to regenerate `examples/.../generated` and [doc/README.md].
-4. If examples generation failed, you may need to run `go generate ./...`
-   again: it might have used a stale assets.gen.go the first time.
-5. Run `go test ./...` to verify existing tests pass.
+4. Run `go test ./...` to verify existing tests pass.
 If your change modifies the format of emitted files you need to update the expected output in test case files.
 It will most likely happen for [testdata/full_example.star].
    Update `Expect configs:` section there.
-6. If your change warrants a new test, add a file somewhere under [testdata/].
+5. If your change warrants a new test, add a file somewhere under [testdata/].
    See existing files there for examples.
 There are two kinds of tests:
    * "Expectation style" tests.
 They have `Expect configs:` or `Expect errors like:` sections at the bottom.
 The test runner will execute